Growth of automorphisms of virtually special groups: Accessibility over centralisers

-We briefly explain our terminology regarding accessibility.
-An action on a simplicial tree is \emph{minimal} if no proper subtree is left invariant; we always implicitly assume that actions on simplicial trees are without inversions.
-A \emph{splitting} of a group $G$ \emph{over} a family of subgroups $\mc{F}$ is a minimal $G$--action on a simplicial tree $T$ such that $T$ has at least one edge and the $G$--stabiliser of each edge of $T$ lies in $\mc{F}$.
-Importantly (and unusually), we are interested in families $\mc{F}$ that are \emph{not} closed under taking subgroups.

-Following \cite{BF-complexity}, a splitting $G\acts T$ is \emph{reduced} if there does not exist a vertex $v\in T$ whose $G$--stabiliser fixes an incident edge and acts transitively on the remaining incident edges.
+We explain our terminology.
+A splitting $G\acts T$ is \emph{reduced} \cite{BF-complexity} if there does not exist a vertex $v\in T$ whose $G$--stabiliser fixes an incident edge and acts transitively on the remaining incident edges.
 More weakly, we say that $G\acts T$ is \emph{irredundant} if $T$ has no degree--$2$ vertices, except for those where the vertex-stabiliser swaps the two incident edges; in other words, $T$ was not obtained from a smaller splitting of $G$ simply by subdividing an edge.
 Reduced splittings are irredundant, but the converse does not hold.

 \begin{defn} A group $G$ is \emph{accessible} over a family of subgroups $\mc{F}$ if there exists a number $N(G)$ such that any reduced splitting of $G$ over $\mc{F}$ has at most $N(G)$ orbits of edges.
 We say that $G$ is \emph{unconditionally accessible} over $\mc{F}$ if the same is true of irredundant splittings. \end{defn}

+For instance, finitely presented groups are accessible over small subgroups \cite{BF-complexity}, but already the free group $F_2$ fails to be unconditionally accessible over cyclic subgroups \cite[p.\,450]{BF-complexity}.
+At the end of this section, we prove:

+\begin{thm} Every special group $G$ is (unconditionally) accessible over the family of $G$--semi-parabolic subgroups. \end{thm}

-For instance, finitely presented groups are accessible over small subgroups \cite[Main Theorem]{BF-complexity}, but already the free group $F_2$ fails to be unconditionally accessible over cyclic subgroups \cite[p.\ 450]{BF-complexity}.
-The reason why \Cref{thm:accessible} holds in this form is that semi-parabolics in special groups are more rigid than small subgroups: ascending chains of semi-parabolics have uniformly bounded length (compare \Cref{lem:unconditional_vs_conditional_acc}).
-In any case, the core of \Cref{thm:accessible} lies in accessibility in the usual sense; the `unconditional' addendum will just make our life a little easier later in the paper.
+Here accessibility holds unconditionally because semi-parabolics are more rigid than small subgroups: ascending chains have bounded length (\Cref{rmk:semi-parabolic_chains}).
+Still, the core of \Cref{thm:accessible} lies in accessibility in the usual sense; unconditionality will just make our life easier later on.